scriptingLover/CS-CPU-Emulated/README.md

 # CS-CPU-emulated

-A small CPU made written in C#, you can change the clock speed via the public int clock number.
+A small 16 bit CPU made written in C#, you can change the clock speed via the public int clock number.

 OPcode:
 ```